by John Larmer

 A slice is a great way to begin a PBL initiative, because like an entry event for a project it carries a lot of emotional weight and creates a genuine “need to know” more about PBL and how to make it happen for all students.
 I could see a project slice debrief being conducted in the same format many PBL teachers use following an entry event in a project: create a two-column chart, asking participants what they now know about PBL, and what they need to know more about.
 The main goal after a project slice is to reflect on what PBL is and how it can be transformative for students – and what its implications are for teachers and schools.

-You can experience BIE's Project Slice workshop by attending PBL World.
+You can experience BIE's Project Slice workshop at PBL World.

-For information about BIE’s professional development services, click here.
+For information about BIE’s professional development services, including the Porject Slice, click here.

 Do you have questions or comments?
 Please enter them below.